izicodes/TumblrTextTint/README.md

 ### Credits

 This web application was created by Loariya-Fiaba ([@xiacodes](https://xiacodes.tumblr.com/)) using HTML, CSS, and JavaScript.
-The color picker is based on the Pickr library.
+The custom cursors used are called "Oxygen Chrome Set" created by Riccardo Laconelli - [link to the cursor set](https://www.cursors-4u.com/cursor/2010/12/17/oxygen-chrome-set.html).

 ## License